vzaccaria/chained/Readme.md

 So we nailed a few things here:

-* We can chain promise-based functions and normal functions without distinction by using the natural syntax of Javascript.
+* We can chain promise-based functions and normal functions without distinction using the natural syntax of Javascript.
 * We can use directly their names instead of using `then`.
 * We can chain **any method** from an arbitrary number of modules, provided that the module is bound to **Chained** with the `using` clause.
 * We don't modify dynamically the module that are imported.
 We don't change any prototype.